 Visit our Contact Page to get in touch.

-Aimie Kawai, Operations & Fund Development Manager
+Aimie Kawai, Development Director

 Aimie Kawai (she/they) joined the team at the beginning of 2017.
-A Seattle native, she brings a passion for local grassroots work and a background in youth development and nonprofit education.
+A Seattle native, Aimie brings a passion for local grassroots work and a background in youth development and nonprofit education.
 Aimie believes in the power of community, and that by investing in the strengths of our people, we can bring about a more just world.
 Aimie’s many years of work in nonprofit capacity-building has been strengthened by their experiences working with youth.
 Through coaching ultimate frisbee for ages ranging from six to eighteen, as well as time spent in middle school curriculum development, Aimie has learned to prioritize listening to the strengths of individuals and adapting the work to encourage leadership and opportunities for others.

-Brianna Jones, Capacity Building Program Coordinator
+Brianna Jones, Co-Executive Director, Capacity Building

 Brianna (they/them/theirs) is an organizer and creator out of Tacoma.
 Brianna brings a passion for liberation, true community building, and a desire to dismantle anti-Blackness to all of the work they do.
 In addition to the work they do here, they act as a consultant on LGBTQ+ policy development and education for multiple organizations in the Seattle/Tacoma area.
 They also co-organize with The People’s Assembly in Tacoma – a grassroots organization dedicated to empowering Black youth and combating anti-Blackness.
 Influenced by their positionality as a Queer/Trans Black person, Brianna is deeply passionate about creating affirming and empowering spaces for QTPOC to embrace themselves – while building a society that does the same.
 They are also passionate about music, chicken wings, and finding new ways to joke on their siblings.